martinjzhang/single_cell_eb/README.md

 - Supp.
 Fig. 18: `clean_PBMC_Ding_Levin_2019.ipynb` for curating the data from "[Ding et al. 2019](https://www.biorxiv.org/content/10.1101/632216v2)" and `figure_sensitivity_analysis.ipynb` for the analysis

+# ./figures:

-# ./figures: The figures appeared in the paper as well as the simulated data to generate them.
+The figures that appeared in the paper as well as the simulated data to generate them.

-# data
+# DATASETS
-The data are downloaded locally with path specified inside ./sceb/data_loader.
+The datasets are publicly available and their local path are specified inside ./sceb/data_loader.
 See ./examples/PC_estimation_pbmc_4k.ipynb for an example of defining a data loader function.

+### 10x datasets
 The datasets that we use are from 10x genomics v2 chemistry "[Zheng et al. 2017](nature.com/articles/ncomms14049)". pbmc_4k, pbmc_8k contain peripheral blood mononuclear cells (PBMCs) from a healthy donor (the same donor). brain_1k, brain_2k, brain_9k, brain_1.3m contain cells from a combined cortex, hippocampus and sub ventricular zone of an E18 mouse.
-The pair 293T_1k, 3T3_1k contain 1:1 mixture of fresh frozen human (HEK293T) and mouse (NIH3T3) cells.
-So are the pair 293T_6k, 3T3_6k and the pair 293T_12k, 3T3_12k.
-The links of the data links:
+The pair of 293T_1k/3T3_1k contain 1:1 mixture of fresh frozen human (HEK293T) and mouse (NIH3T3) cells.
+So are the pair 293T_6k/3T3_6k, and the pair 293T_12k/3T3_12k.
+The data were downloaded from the 10x website and the links are provided as beblow.
+We used the filtered gene/cell matrix `Gene / cell matrix (filtered)` from the links.

 - pbmc_4k: https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/pbmc4k
 - pbmc_8k: https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/pbmc8k